luislee818/social_camp/readme.md

 Two, it will be a playground where I apply the technologies I've learned, Rails, Coffeescript, jQuery, to name a few.

-Maybe another purpose is to finally get myself on Github, and the open source world.
+Maybe another purpose is to finally get myself on GitHub, and the open source world.

 Let's keep learning, and bring more good stuff to this world.